TheBIMsider/BYF/README.md

 ## 🔄 Data Migration

-### From localStorage Version
+### From localStorage Version *(Enhanced in v1.1.0)*
-1. Export data from localStorage version
+1. Export data from localStorage version using Settings > Export
 2. Setup JSONBin version with API key
-3. Use browser's developer tools to import data
+3. Use Settings > Import Data to restore your backup
-4. Contact support if you need help with migration
+4. All data including settings will be migrated and synced to cloud

 ### To Other Versions
 - Data export works with all BribeYourselfFit versions
 - JSON format is compatible across all storage backends
+- Settings and preferences transfer between versions

 ## 🆘 Support